hsynercn/nestjs-demo-movie-app/README.md

 - App will not use a password expiration.
 - App will not support oauth2 federated authentication with social media accounts.

-On the user registration, we will use bcrypt.js module to hash the password.
+On the user registration, we will use bcrypt module to hash the password.
+Also login will use the bcrypt module to compare the password hash.

 NestJS provides the guard system to protect the endpoints.
 We will require the user to be authenticated for the endpoints that require authentication.
 We will use JwtAuthGuard for this purpose.